A History of Preston

 (This was also painted by Annie Swynnerton)

-(I am most grateful to Herbert and Violet’s grandson, Benedict Fenwick, for providing these photographs
+(I am grateful to Herbert and Violet’s grandson, Benedict Fenwick, for providing these photographs

 and giving permission to reproduce them here.
 Benedict has traced his ancestry,